 Structural Engineer Career Outlook

 The US Bureau of Labor Statistics has projected that there will be good job prospects for civil engineers in the coming years.
 From 2012 to 2022, the employment rate of civil engineers is set to grow 20 percent in that time period, a rate that is faster than the average for all job types.
 The demand will stem from the need to repair aging infrastructure.
 The continuing population growth will also require the building of new water systems and maintaining existing ones—a job that civil engineers will be a part of.
-In particular, structural engineers will be needed because growing importance is placed on the safety, environmental impact and integrity of buildings and other public structures.
+Structural engineers will be needed because growing importance is placed on the safety, environmental impact and integrity of buildings and other public structures.

 Structural Engineer Degree